resuminator/docs/docs/user-guide/design-page.md

 ![Body styles](/doc_img/Body_style.png)

 :::tip
-Most companies prefer the single-column format because it is easier to parse and read in their software.
+Most organisations prefer the single-column format because it is easier to parse and read in their software.
 :::

 :::info